roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

 ```

-You should edit .config to add a few things, ie
+You should edit .config to add a few things, i.e.

 ```
 	CONFIG_RISCV_SBI=y
 	CONFIG_RISCV_SBI_V01=y
 	CONFIG_SERIAL_EARLYCON_RISCV_SBI=y
 CONFIG_HVC_DRIVER=y
 	CONFIG_HVC_RISCV_SBI=y
 ```
-If unsure, use my .config (currently from 6.3.0-rc3).
+If unsure, see my .config (currently from 6.3.0-rc5).
 Then run:

 ```
 	make ARCH=riscv CROSS_COMPILE=riscv64-unknown-linux-gnu- -j$(nproc)

 ```

 Your kernel Image will be in arch/riscv/boot/Image

 7)  My target is to boot from an sdcard a full Debian environment.
-I created a chroot Debian environment with the instructions from https://wiki.debian.org/RISC-V, step 6, "Creating a riscv64 chroot", with debootstrap.
+I created a chroot Debian (SID) environment with the instructions from https://wiki.debian.org/RISC-V, step 6, "Creating a riscv64 chroot", with debootstrap and I used it in combination with binfmt-support.
 ```
 	sudo apt-get install debootstrap qemu-user-static binfmt-support debian-ports-archive-keyring sudo debootstrap --arch=riscv64 --keyring /usr/share/keyrings/debian-ports-archive-keyring.gpg \
       --include=debian-ports-archive-keyring unstable /tmp/riscv64-chroot http://deb.debian.org/debian-ports
 ```

 and after, run the steps in "Preparing the chroot for use in a virtual machine".
 The steps for u-boot are not really needed (for the moment at least).
-I modified a few other things in the chroot environment, eg  installed udev, locales / timezone and a few others.
+I modified a few other things in the chroot environment, e.g.  installed udev, locales / timezone and a few others.
 The usual things needed to be edited, eg hostname, hosts, network/interfaces, fstab etc. BEWARE with fstab, certainly you will have to adjust based on the UIDS  that your sdcard has.

 In systemd's journald.conf, I used:
 ```